 Running Out of Trademarks?

-One of the most prominent observations in brand name development industry currently is the amount of trademark applications submitted growing year over year.
-In 2014, there were roughly 350,000 trademark applications filed; in 2020 that number had grown to over 650,000 applications.
-Considering this exponential growth, it stands to reason that number will be even higher by the time 2021 comes to a close.
+In the brand name development industry, we continue to observe a significant increase in the number of trademark applications submitted year over year.
+In 2014, there were roughly 350,000 trademark applications filed; in 2020 that number grew to over 650,000 applications.
+Considering this exponential growth and global trends, it stands to reason this trend will continue.

-However, this massive number of applications raises a very important question: will we run out of trademarks?
+However, this massive number of applications raises an important question: will we run out of trademarks?
 In the last few years, many companies have had to settle for their second choices when it comes to a mark, resulting in less competitively viable names hitting the marketplace.
-A large percentage of these trademark applications originated in China, suggesting that an increasingly global market is affecting brands around the world.
+A large percentage of these trademark applications originated in China.
+Increasingly global markets are affecting brand name availability.

-It is also worth considering the massive amount of existing trademarks registered by the USTPO over the years.
+The total number of global trademarks in force is approaching 60 million.
 Existing marks will block the registration of new ones, even if the person or organization who initially registered the mark has abandoned it.
-This has caused the trademark registry to become somewhat backlogged, though audit problems have decreased the number of blockages in recent years.
+The trademark registry has become somewhat backlogged, though audits have decreased the number of blockages in recent years.

 How This Affects You